daniifrim/notion_x_publisher/docs/instructions/instructions.md

 7. Scrape and analyze tweets using AI
 8. Support for Twitter threads with proper ordering
 9. Automatic retry mechanism for failed tweets
+10. Support for multiple images in tweets (up to 4)

 ## Technical Architecture